-When we practice reading the words, we can read the words faster and faster.
+When we practice reading the words, it can help us read the words faster and faster.
 This helps us learn to read smoothly like when we are speaking!
 Repeat our chant after me!
 "It's time to read the words!